 No matter what job industry you’re applying for, odds are good you’ll need a resume to do it.
-The idea of the resume is a classic one, but with so many emerging technologies and markets, some people are starting to embellish their resumes or even create new types of resumes using audio and video aspects.
+The idea of the resume is a classic one.
+With so many emerging technologies and markets, some people are starting to embellish their resumes.
+Some even create new types of resumes using audio and video aspects.

 Your first impulse might be to be as creative as possible with your resume, but this is usually inappropriate.

 You could see at a glance what each of them is about, and you could easily skim to find relevant information.
 If everyone sent you resumes which were highly “creative” and all of them were different, it might take you ages to scour through all of them and find the most interesting candidates.

 This is why it’s suggested that you stick to the most basic format for your resume.
-Use plain white paper, simple fonts, no huge font sizes, and follow the usual guidelines for formatting (or use an online resume builder to help you format if you don’t already know how.
+Use plain white paper, simple fonts, no huge font sizes, and follow the usual guidelines for formatting.
+You could use an online resume builder to help you format if you don’t already know how.

 Does this mean that you should never be creative on your resume?